 I always have Harvest Stone Crackers on hand during the holidays for impromptu cheese boards and delicious snacks, but until recently I hadn't thought about adding the crackers I love so much to my pastry dough.
 I love how the crumbs lend both flavor and texture to this simple tart dough elevating it to a holiday worthy recipe.

 This recipe is great for a lot of reasons, obviously because its pretty darn delicious, but also because it lends itself to being prepped in advance as well.
-To make Thanksgiving Day meal prep easy simply make the tart and roast the hasselback vegetables up to a day ahead of time.
+To make Thanksgiving Day meal prep easy simply make the tart and make this hasselback potato and squash recipe up to a day ahead of time.
 Then right before you are ready to eat, fill the tart with the roasted garlic hummus and vegetables then bake in the oven until heated through.

 Vegan Hasselback Thanksgiving Tart